 Hi.
 I'm Ken Grubb.
 I can help you live a happier, more successful life in Turkey by teaching you the skills you need to maximize your enjoyment of Turkey while minimizing hassles.

-In 1997 I was assigned to Izmir, supporting the North Atlantic Treaty Organization (NATO).
-I'd been planning to retire, but wanted to do one last overseas assignment.
+In 1997 I was assigned to Izmir, Turkey, supporting the North Atlantic Treaty Organization (NATO).

-I was impressed with Izmir.
+Izmir impressed me a lot.
 I loved its modernity, it's European flavor, and the friendliness and hospitality of the Turks.
-Izmir reminded me of San Diego, California.
-And I felt safer and more at home in Izmir than I did in San Diego.
+It reminded me of San Diego, California.
+But I felt safer and more at home in Izmir than I did in San Diego.
 After Izmir, I was assigned to Incirlik Air Base in Adana.
-I ended up retiring in Turkey, and I've been living here ever since.
+I retired there, and have been living in various parts of Turkey every since.